Energy efficient buildings

 Energy Efficiency Foundations for Green Building: Energy Star, LEED technologies, LED and CFL Lights

-LEED standards in residences and buildings, when adopted and implemented by building developers, increase the energy efficiency of properties, lowering the carbon footprint of buildings.
-Energy Star appliances, and other smart appliances, save buildings on energy; in addition water saving appliances and low-flow toilets are needed to improve a building's water efficiency.
-All new buildings should include some or all of the energy efficiency technologies included in this article.
+Energy Star appliances, and other smart appliances, save buildings on energy.
+In addition, water saving appliances and low-flow toilets are needed to improve a building's water efficiency.
+Another super efficient use of energy, used in conjunction with a building's water supply, is a solar water heater.
+All new buildings should include some or all of these energy efficiency technologies in this article.
 Retrofitting is recommended In order to transition a building that still predominantly uses conventional low efficiency technological measures to an efficient, sustainable building.

 Demand Response, Smart Meters, and Home Energy Management

 Communications from the smart meter are organized for the consumer and show how much money for the electricity bill in that cycle was saved, other benefits of energy efficiency, and how the customer can better manage their energy use in the future.
-Data is also sent to, and recorded by, the utility, in order for the utility to better manage future energy production distributed to buildings via the power grid.
+This data is also recorded by the utility, in order for the utility to better manage future energy production distributed to buildings via the power grid.
 So, energy customers and utilities can both optimally manage their respective energy outputs and uses.

 Buildings represent a significant source of greenhouse gas emissions globally, in addition to the industry/ energy generation sectors, agriculture/ land-use/ food production sectors, and transportation/ shipping sectors.
 In order to lower the carbon footprint of buildings, property owners should use cost-effective means to increase the energy efficiency of their properties.
 The following are several priorities associated with increasing the energy efficiency of a home or commercial building, and a municipal energy grid; as well as a general guide on increasing energy efficiency for a home or building: